piyushkumar96/bankconsortiumbcnet-multihost/README.md

 2. Then I had **UP** the initial blockchain network which consists of **3 ORGs, 5 PEERS, 3 CAs, 3 CHANNELS**.

-3. After this I used the scripts to join peers.
+3. After this I have joined the peers.

 4. Added new peer to exsisting org.